prataprc/prataprc.github.io.v1/_contents/javascript-caveats.rst

 hasOwnProperty
 --------------

-Any reference to JS object-property will follow the chain of prototypal inheritance, so the only way to figure out whether a property is directly attached to the object is by using ``hasOwnProperty`` method call on the object.
+Any reference to JS object-property will follow the chain of prototype inheritance, so the only way to figure out whether a property is directly attached to the object is by using ``hasOwnProperty`` method call on the object.
 But what if the method is overridden accidentally ?